Setting Sourcing Criteria

 Note:

-Information for a Multiple Select field type cannot be sourced.
+Information for a Multiple Select field type can't be sourced.

-6. From the Source From list, select the field you want to source from.
-The Source From field is found on the record you selected from the Source List list.
+6. From the Source From list, select the field you want to source information from.
+The Source From field is on the record you selected from the Source List list.

-In the Source From list, you can select any fields available on the record you select in the Source List field.
+In the Source From list, you can select any field from the record you selected in the Source List field.

 In the preceding example, select Email from the Source From list.

-When the record is selected, the field is populated with the value stored in the field selected here.
-The field selected here must be consistent with the type selected for the custom field.
-For example, if you select E-mail as the field type and then select an address field from the Source From list, you receive an error.
+When you select a record, the field is filled with the value stored in the selected field.
+The field you select here must match with the type selected for the custom field.
+For instance, if you select E-mail as the field type and then select an address field from the Source From list, you'll get an error.

 Note: